Federal Perkins Loan

-The Federal Perkins Loan, formerly known as National Direct Student Loan, is a low interest, 5%, loan for undergraduate and graduate students with financial need.
-Drew University is the lender.
-The loan is made with government funds with a share contributed by Drew University.
+The Federal Perkins Loan, formerly known as National Direct Student Loan, was a low interest, 5%, loan for undergraduate and graduate students with financial need.
+Drew University is considered the lender, and the loan was made with government funds with a share contributed by Drew University.

 As required by the Federal Perkins Loan Program Extension Act of 2015 (the Extension Act), enacted on December 18, 2015, institutions must make the following disclosures available to Perkins Loan borrowers.

 The Perkins Loan program has been extended through September 30, 2017.
 In addition to disclosures required under 34 CFR 674.16, under the Extension Act, a school must provide the following disclosures to each Perkins Loan borrower before it makes a first disbursement of a Perkins Loan.

 The disclosures are as follows:

 Please note that we are required to award a Federal Direct Loan (subsidized/unsubsidized) as part of your Perkins Loan award.
 You have the right to decline/adjust these Federal Direct Loan amounts as you see fit but these awards may still impact your Perkins Loan amount eligibility.